 That big bag you carry to work—loaded with stuff, stuff, and more stuff—might be fashionable.
 But it might not be doing your shoulders any favors.

-“As the shoulder bag is pulling you down on one side, we’re constantly using the muscles in our backs and necks to keep our head and shoulders upright,” he says.
+“As the shoulder bag is pulling you down on one side, we’re constantly using the muscles in our backs and necks to keep our head and shoulders upright,” he said.
 “Throughout the day, you’re constantly straining those muscles.”

 That can lead to wear and tear—and pain.

 Switching from a shoulder bag to a back pack is also recommended.
 “They balance the weight across your back,” Dr. Smith said.